-Anne is responsible for heading up our guiding development committee, which coordinates the volunteer team that delivers Girlguiding Scotland activities and events for our members and ensures we have a thriving membership.
+Emma is our new guiding delivery lead volunteer – she will coordinate the volunteer team that delivers Girlguiding Scotland activities and events for our members and ensure we have a thriving membership.

-Sarah is now chair of the membership growth and development working group.
-The working group will promote Girlguiding Scotland and Girlguiding and support the Scottish growth strategy.
+Alison Coyle is the new lead volunteer for membership growth and development working group.
+The working group promotes Girlguiding Scotland and Girlguiding and support the Scottish growth strategy.

 Helen has joined our Scottish Executive as one of two trustees who represent our local volunteers and adult members across Scotland.

 The youth member on our Scottish Executive gives all of our young members a voice in important trustee decisions and discussions.